Lost and found charge in quantum batteries

+Nevertheless, by identifying the conventional free energy as a suitable charge quantifier, here we investigate the maximal amount of charge that could be retrieved in the discharged battery with a limited access to the thermal environment.
+The framework operationally mimics an instance of transporting a charged battery at a distant location, with possible interruption due to the thermal interaction, similar to those in \cite{guha2020thermodynamic, simonov2022work, simonov2025activation}.
+Within this setting, we investigate the maximal amount of charge that could be retrieved back in the quantum battery, by accessing the thermal environment, taking part in the interaction, in a limited way.

-More from the practicality concerns, here we treat the QB as an open quantum system, interacting with the thermal environment throughout; Accordingly the free energy of QB emerging as the charge quantifier.
-Once again to highlight the choice of charge quantifier, note that under thermal operations, the ergotropic charge contained in QB may increase, since the sets of free operations in the context of ergotropy and that of free energetic work differs widely \cite{swati2023resource}.
-Nevertheless, when the charged QB inevitably interacts with the thermal environment, a natural question that emerges is whether a limited access to the thermal environment is capable of restoring the leaked charge to the QB itself.
-Here, we have resolved this issue, concluding that the optimal recyclability of the drained QB under local operation and classical communication assistance from the environment.
-Notably, the assistance of environment with relation to correcting quantum channels was first encountered in the work of Gregoratti and Werner \cite{gregoratti2003quantum} and subsequently found its relevance in the context of classical, as well as quantum information transmission \cite{hayden2005correcting, karumanchi2016classical, karumanchi2016quantum, oskouei2021capacities, harraz2022quantum, harraz2023high, chowdhury2025minimal,pirandola2021environment}.
-Moreover, the limited access to environment bears implicit implications with regard to correlated quantum channels \cite{macchiavello2002entanglement, bowen2004quantum,ball2004exploiting,banaszek2004experimental}, their interfering configuration \cite{chiribella2019quantum,guha2023quantum,lai2024quick, saha2025interference,rubino2021experimental} and also in error correction \cite{gregoratti2004quantum}.
-While the correction, there by, perfect inversion of quantum channels sufficiently renders tracing back leaked charge to the QB, it is not necessary at all.To be precise, since multiple quantum systems may possess equal free energy with respect to a given thermal bath, it is indeed possible to retrieve the dissipated energy back from the environment, however without getting the exact quantum state back.
+At this point, we recall that the assistance of environment in correcting quantum channels was first encountered in the work of Gregoratti and Werner \cite{gregoratti2003quantum} and subsequently found its relevance in the context of classical, as well as quantum information transmission \cite{hayden2005correcting, karumanchi2016classical, karumanchi2016quantum,pirandola2021environment, oskouei2021capacities, harraz2022quantum, harraz2023high, chowdhury2025minimal}.
+The limited access to environment further bears implicit implications with regard to correlated quantum channels \cite{macchiavello2002entanglement, bowen2004quantum,ball2004exploiting,banaszek2004experimental}, their interfering configuration \cite{chiribella2019quantum,guha2023quantum,lai2024quick, saha2025interference,rubino2021experimental} and also in error correction \cite{gregoratti2004quantum}.
+While the correction, that is perfect inversion of quantum channels, sufficiently renders tracing back the leaked charge to the QB, it is not necessary at all.
+More precisely, since multiple quantum systems may possess equal free energy with respect to a given thermal bath, it is indeed possible to retrieve the dissipated energy back from the environment, however without getting the exact quantum state back.